vasavi168/docs/v2/introduction.md

 # API OVERVIEW

-API's are built on `POST` and `GET` method & REST standard that allows you to easily send SMS messages to your end users and makes your work ease.
+API's are built on `POST` and `GET` method & REST standard that allows you to easily send messages to your end users and make your work easy.
 You can send alerts, reminders, and notifications, or you can send verification messages containing one-time passcodes (OTP) using this feature of ours.

-This documentation gives you instructions on how to integrate our api through various *_HTTP_* API and *_json_* API.
+This documentation gives you instructions on how to integrate our api through various *_HTTP_* API and *_JSON_* API.

 We'll be helping you configure, access and use the API for SMS.